BinSquare/ERA/README.md

         Worker --> API
     end

-    CLI <-->|Session control| API
-    Worker -->|Dispatch jobs / fetch artifacts| VM
+    Worker -->|Dispatch jobs / fetch artifacts
 ```

 **What runs where**

-- `agent` CLI, Buildah, and krunvm all run on your local machine inside a case-sensitive volume for fast iteration.
+- `agent` CLI, Buildah, and krunvm all run on your local machine inside a case-sensitive volume.
-- Each `agent vm *` command spins up an isolated microVM that executes AI-generated or user code with constrained resources.
 - The optional Cloudflare Worker tier manages remote sessions, HTTP APIs, and queueing while delegating actual execution back to your local runner or other attached agents.

 ## Quick Start